Large-Language-Model Enabled Semantic Communication Systems: Introduction

-In this paper, we investigate semantic communication systems by applying LLM technology to semantic encoding and decoding.
-We propose a novel LLM-SC framework for text in wireless communication.
+In this paper, we {investigate} semantic communication systems by applying LLM technology to semantic encoding and decoding.
+A novel LLM-SC framework is proposed for text in wireless communication.
 The proposed framework utilizes LLM technology to model the semantic information of text and design a semantic communication system based on LLMs.
 We evaluate the framework through a series of simulations, demonstrating its effectiveness across multiple metrics.
-The main contributions of this paper are: \begin{itemize} \item A novel LLM-SC framework for text in wireless communication is proposed, which is the first application of LLM to the physical layer encoding and decoding in semantic communication.
-By using LLM to probabilistically model transmitted language sequences, we achieve a communication paradigm that balances both semantic-level and technical-level performance.
-We investigate the relationship between the training process of LLMs and the optimization goals of semantic communication, proposing the training of a semantic encoder using LLMs' tokenizer training and the construction of a semantic knowledge base using LLM unsupervised pre-training. \item The optimal detection for LLM-SC is derived, and the beam search algorithm from the NLP domain was introduced to reduce complexity.
-This algorithm strikes a balance in complexity between the Viterbi decoding algorithm and the greedy decoding algorithm, thereby ensuring high decoding efficiency while maintaining decoding reliability.
+The main contributions of this paper are {as follows}: \begin{itemize} \item {A novel LLM-SC framework for text in wireless communication featuring a dual-component structure: (a) a semantic encoder utilizing LLM's tokenizer for joint source--channel coding, and (b) a semantic knowledge base built by LLM's unsupervised pre-training.
+This knowledge base provides prior probability distributions of language sequences, enabling optimal decoding at the receiver.} This is the first application of LLM to the physical-layer encoding and decoding in semantic communication.
+By using LLMs to probabilistically model transmitted language sequences, we achieve a communication paradigm that balances semantic-level and technical-level performance.
+We investigate the relationship between the training process of LLMs and the optimization goals of semantic communication, proposing the training of a semantic encoder using LLMs' tokenizer training and the construction of a semantic knowledge base using LLM unsupervised pre-training. \item The optimal detection for LLM-SC is derived, and beam search algorithm from the domain of NLP is introduced to reduce complexity.
+This algorithm strikes a balance in complexity between Viterbi decoding algorithm and greedy decoding algorithm, thereby ensuring {both} high decoding efficiency and maintaining decoding reliability.
 Comparative simulations demonstrate that exploring the optimal paths with a beam size in the order of tens yields quite excellent decoding performance compared to traversing a vocabulary of tens of thousands.
-Moreover, when the beam size exceeds 20, the performance improvements from further increasing the beam size become negligible. \item The semantic-level and technical-level performance of LLM-SC under AWGN and Rayleigh fading channels are evaluated, without requiring any additional re-training and fine-tuning on the existing LLM.
-Results demonstrate that LLM-SC outperforms the classical DeepSC in semantic-level metrics at an SNR above 3 dB and can achieve error-free semantic transmission at high SNRs, a contribution unattainable by DeepSC; moreover, in terms of technical-level metrics, LLM-SC exhibits superior coding efficiency compared to classical text compression algorithms and achieves optimal BER performance across the entire SNR curve at the same equivalent joint source-channel coding rate. \end{itemize}
+Moreover, when the beam size exceeds 20, the performance improvements by further increasing the beam size become~negligible. \item The semantic-level and technical-level performance of LLM-SC under AWGN and Rayleigh fading channels are evaluated, without requiring any additional re-training and fine-tuning on the existing LLM.
+Results show that LLM-SC outperforms the classical DeepSC in semantic-level metrics at an SNR above 3 dB and can achieve error-free semantic transmission at high SNRs, a contribution unattainable by DeepSC; moreover, in terms of technical-level metrics, LLM-SC exhibits superior coding efficiency compared to classical text compression algorithms and achieves optimal BER performance across the entire SNR curve at the same equivalent joint source--channel coding rate. \end{itemize}